RyanCharlesNeu/FREEDOM/README.md

 ## Overview

-Freedom is a 3lb vertical spinner combat robot built for the National Havoc Robotics League (NHRL), one of the largest competitive combat robotics circuits in the country.
-Freedom was part of the first cohort of robots Villanova Combat Robotics ever brought to competition, and the club's first appearance at NHRL.
+FREEDOM is a 3lb vertical spinner combat robot built for the National Havoc Robotics League (NHRL), one of the largest competitive combat robotics circuits in the country.
+FREEDOM was part of the first cohort of robots Villanova Combat Robotics ever brought to competition, and the club's first appearance at NHRL.

 As Weapon Systems Design Lead, I focused on the full weapon system: selecting parts, designing and iterating the CAD in SolidWorks, machining the components on a lathe and mill, and integrating the electronics (soldering, motor controller tuning, and receiver configuration) needed to get the system running reliably in competition.
 Beyond the weapon system, I also supported the build more broadly.
 I collaborated with teammates on integration across subsystems, weighed in on part selection for the platform, contributed to chassis design, and tracked the robot's weight against the 3lb limit using a shared weight budget spreadsheet.
 I also assisted with machining and electronics work outside my own scope.
 As this was Villanova Combat Robotics' first competition build, most of the process was worked out as a team in real time.
 That meant frequent coordination on design tradeoffs and build priorities across the group.